emsommers/OpenRefine/README.md

 ## Add slug to all files from one series
-Select series column > `Facet > Text facet`
+This assumes you have a column identifying what series each row is in Select series column > `Facet > Text facet`

 If there is already a slug column: